-When Engagement level How What Exhibition period Council's key planning instruments - Planning Proposals (minor) Consult Ask for community views.
-In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Reasons for decisions are provided in the Council Report and through the Department of Planning Industry and Environment's (DPIE) website 28 days or: (a) if a different period of public exhibition is specified in the gateway determination for the proposal-the period specified, or (b) if the gateway determination specifies that no public exhibition is required because of the minor nature of the proposal-no public exhibition Council's key planning instruments - • Planning Proposals (major) • Development Control Plans (DCP) (major) Involve Work directly with the community to ensure priorities are reflected in the decision.
-Provide a range of opportunities/channels for input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Reasons for decisions are provided in the Council Report and through the Department of Planning Industry and Environment's (DPIE) website 28 days or: (a) if a different period of public exhibition is specified in the gateway determination for the proposal-the period specified, or (b) if the gateway determination specifies that no public exhibition is required because of the minor nature of the proposal-no public exhibition Council's other key policies Consult Ask for community views about options identified by Council.
-Take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision 28 days
+When Engagement level How What Exhibition period Council's key land use planning instruments • Planning Proposals (minor) Consult Ask for community views.
+In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback The extent of notification will be determined based on a series of considerations including the scale, complexity, nature and potential impact of the planning proposal or instrument Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Reasons for decisions are provided in the Council Report and through the Department of Planning Industry and Environment's (DPIE) website A minimum of 28 days or: (a) if a different period of public exhibition is specified in the gateway determination for the proposal-the period specified, or (b) if the gateway determination specifies that no public exhibition is required because of the minor nature of the proposal-no public exhibition Council's key land use planning instruments • Planning Proposals (major) • Development Control Plans (major) Involve Involve the community to ensure priorities are reflected in the decision.
+Provide a range of opportunities/ channels for feedback The extent of notification will be determined based on a series of considerations including the scale, complexity, nature and potential impact of the planning proposal or instrument Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Reasons for decisions are provided in the Council Report and through the Department of Planning Industry and Environment's (DPIE) website A minimum of 28 days or: (a) if a different period of public exhibition is specified in the gateway determination for the proposal-the period specified, or (b) if the gateway determination specifies that no public exhibition is required because of the minor nature of the proposal-no public exhibition Council's other key policies Consult Ask for community views about options identified by Council.
+Take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision 28 days